 - Panama Wilt (Fusarium oxysporum F. cubense)

-- The disease was first recorded in Panama in the early 1900 century.
+- The disease was first recorded in Panama in the early 1900s.

-- Soil-borne fungus, most serious in poorly drained soil with the planting of the banana year after year
+- Soil-borne fungus, serious in banana planting year after year in poorly drained soil

 - Uproot and destroy all affected plants.